(Recently, someone emailed asking me how I formed my quite negative opinions of social media. That very email inspired this article; Thanks!)

 There is one memory about the internet I’ve never been able to shake from my mind.
 It plays back vividly in my head whenever someone asks me about social media addiction.
 The story goes a little bit something like this:

-I was 13 years old when I stopped using Reddit.
+I was only 13 years old when I stopped using Reddit.

 I had started exploring the website after discovering the hit PC video game, Kerbal Space Program, through its large presence on YouTube.
-There were many videos of players making rockets in this simulator to meet challenges that were being set on this mysterious website, Reddit.
+There, one could find many videos of players making rockets in this simulator to meet challenges that were being set on this mysterious website called “Reddit”.
 My younger self was excited to find this brand-new forum to see what other players were up to.
 There were pictures and videos of people’s crafts, text guides describing how to get to other planets in the game, and of course, many rocket challenges to choose from.
-Everything seemed alright so far; Little did I know, this was a trap being sprung.
+Everything seemed alright so far.
+But little did I know, this was a trap being sprung.

 “Wow, I hate this!”